fancyapps/fancybox/README.md

 Note, ajax requests are subject to the [same origin policy](http://en.wikipedia.org/wiki/Same_origin_policy).

 Advanced
 --------

+### Helpers

+Helpers provide a simple mechanism to extend the capabilities of fancyBox.
+There ar two built-in helpers - 'overlay' and 'title'.
+You can disable them or give custom options:

+	Disable 'overlay' helper and change title location:
+	$(".fancybox").fancybox({
+        helpers:  {
+            overlay : null
+            title:  {
+                type : 'inside'
+            }
+	    }
+	});

+### API

 It`s possible to open fancyBox programmatically in various ways:

     HTML content: